Tamas-Gavlider/WanderRoads/README.md

 #### Travel Recommendation

 Travel recommendations are generated after the travel preferences set by the user.
 Top 5 recommended cities will be visible from the profile page.
 Anytime the user will update the preferences the recommendations will change.
 If there are no recommendations for a given preferences, an error message will show up instead of the recommended cities.

+#### Travelers

+Travelers page will show all the existing registered users.
+Users can search for other users by name or sort them by number of posts or name.
+By click on the profile image the user will be directed to the user profile.

 #### Trip